-Individual Target Incentive Awards under the EVA Bonus Plan for fiscal 2012 range from 75% of base compensation for our Chief Executive Officer to 65% of base compensation for our President and Chief Operating Officer to 35% - 45% of base compensation for other officers.
+Individual Target Incentive Awards under the EVA Bonus Plan for fiscal 2015 ranged from 75% of base compensation for our Chief Executive Officer to 25% - 45% of base compensation for other officers.
 The formula for calculating bonuses under the EVA Bonus Plan is: Base Salary x Target Incentive Award x (50% of the Company Performance Factor + 50% of the Individual Performance Factor).
 A portion of this bonus amount, however, is subject to an at risk "Bonus Bank" described below.
-Effective as of August 20, 2012, we have modified our EVA Bonus Plan to address our separation of the roles of Chairman and Chief Executive Officer.
-Going forward for fiscal 2013, our Chief Executive Officer, whether he or she is also our Chairman or our President, will receive a target award under the EVA Bonus Plan equal to 75% of base compensation.
-Our President (if he or she is not also our Chief Executive Officer) will receive a target award equal to 65% of base compensation.
-Accordingly, for fiscal 2013, Frank J. Krejci's target award will be equal to a proportionate blended percentage of 75% and 65% of his base compensation based upon the proportion of the fiscal year during which he served as Chief Executive officer and Harold M. Stratton's target award will equal 75% of his base compensation for the portion of the year during which he served as our Chief Executive Officer.
+Effective as of August 20, 2012, we modified our EVA Bonus Plan to address the separation of the roles of Chairman and Chief Executive Officer.
+Starting with fiscal 2013, our Chief Executive Officer, whether he or she is also our Chairman or our President, will receive a target award under the EVA Bonus Plan equal to 75% of base compensation.
+Accordingly, for fiscal 2015, Frank J. Krejci's target award was equal to 75% because he served as our Chief Executive Officer and President for all of fiscal 2015.